Afton in Chenango County, New York — The American Northeast (Mid-Atlantic)

 An expedition against the hostile Indian nations which checked the aggressions of the English and Indians on the frontiers of New York and Pennsylvania, extending westward the dominion of the United States.

 Location.
 42° 13.736′ N, 75° 31.529′ W. Marker is in Afton, New York, in Chenango County.
-Marker is on Main Street.
+It is on Main Street.
 Touch for map.
 Marker is in this post office area: Afton NY 13730, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-About Two Miles Down The Susquehanna River (a few steps from this marker); Mormon House Site (approx. half a mile away); Cunahunta (approx. 1.8 miles away); Unadilla Region (approx. 1.9 miles away); First Presbyterian Church (approx. 5 miles away); Bainbridge, New York
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies: About Two Miles Down The Susquehanna River (a few steps from this marker); Afton Revolutionary War Memorial (within shouting distance of this marker); Early Cemetery (approx. 0.4 miles away); Mormon House Site (approx. half a mile away); Unadilla Region (approx. 1.9 miles away); Cunahunta (approx. 1.9 miles away); Hobb's Factory (approx. 4.6 miles away); Nineveh Library (approx. 4.6 miles away).
+Touch for a list and map of all markers in Afton.

 More about this marker.
 The About Two Miles Down The Susquehanna River marker is mounted on the opposite side of this 1779 Sullivan Expedition monument.

-Photographed By Howard C. Ohlhous, July 10, 2022
+Photographed by Howard C. Ohlhous, July 10, 2022

 6. Routes of the Armies of General John Sullivan and General James Clinton Marker